samuelpratt/AppiumPoc/README.md

 # AppiumPoc
 ##Overview
-A POC for using Appium to automate testing of the Android version of an App
+A quick and dirty POC for using Appium to automate testing of the Android version of an App

 ##You will need
 * Visual Studio 2015 Update 3 or newer